-Domain: E83 Type Creation

-Range: E1 CRM Entity
+Domain: E83 Type Creation Range: E1 CRM Entity

 Subproperty of: E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity
+P15 was influenced by (influenced): E1 CRM Entity a new instance of E55 Type.

-Quantification: many to many (0,n:0,n)

-Scope note: This property identifies one or more items that were used as evidence to declare a new E55 Type.
+Scope note: This property identifies one or more instances of E1 CRM Entity that were used as evidence to declare element".

-The examination of these items is often the only objective way to understand the precise characteristics of a new Type.
+The examination of these items is often the only objective way to understand the precise characteristics of a new type.
 Such items should be deposited in a museum or similar institution for that reason.
-The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or "original element".

-the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
+The taxonomic role renders the specific relationship of each item to the type, such as "holotype" or "original the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
 (E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original element (E55)